MemeEngineer/Yeehaw/README.md

 * Authorization and authentication for user login and account creation

-* Customized pin markers for deer, fish, bird or big game hunting & fishing locations
+* Implemented CRUD to allow customized pin markers for deer, fish, bird or big game hunting & fishing locations

 * Programmed in Ruby on Rails (Backend) and React (Frontend), with MaterialUI modal and in-line CSS styling combination
 <br/>